Social | Talent creativity

 Strengthening talent that accelerates adoption of strong real x digital capabilities

-Europe, Middle East and Africa region
+Regional initiatives: Europe, Middle East and Africa region

 Supporting self-directed career development

-At BSEMEA, we believe everyone is a leader – whether you are a leader of your work, projects, a team, or an organization, we can all make a positive impact.
-To that end, in 2024, we introduced a new LEAD framework for the WEST region (BSAM and BSEMEA) and re-aligned our regional talent portal with BSAM.
+At BSEMEA, we continue to strengthen a culture where all employees, regardless of role, are encouraged to lead their work, shape their careers, and contribute to our transformation.
+We believe everyone is a leader – whether you are a leader of your work, projects, a team, or an organization, we can all make a positive impact.
+To that end, in 2024, we introduced a new LEAD framework for the WEST region and re-aligned our regional talent portal with BSAM.
 LEAD defines what really matters as a Bridgestone leader and guides our behaviors to deliver on our goals.
 The LEAD Framework empowers our employees to shape a compelling vision, drive innovation, and make informed decisions.
 It also helps us to foster a positive work environment, attract and develop talent, and build high-performing teams.
 Additionally, the regional talent portals are resource centers to support employees with their professional development.
 BSEMEA knows the key to success is through its employees and therefore understands the need to invest in and support the development of their teams.

-With a focus on growing capabilities, enhancing career opportunities and increasing retention, BSEMEA has implemented various learning and coaching opportunities aligned to their 70-20-10 development model (70% learning through experience, 20% learning through exposure, and 10% learning through formal training).
+With a focus on growing capabilities, enhancing career opportunities and increasing retention, BSEMEA has implemented various learning and development opportunities aligned to our 70-20-10 development model (70% learning through experience, 20% learning through exposure, and 10% learning through formal training).

 Providing learning opportunities for a wide range of employees

-• LinkedIn Learning
+LinkedIn Learning

-• GoFluent
+GoFluent

 Supporting employees motivated to take on challenge and achieve growth

-BSEMEA is committed to developing talent for the future and fostering employees' engagement by ensuring they are enabled with the skills, resources, and appropriate development.
-BSEMEA provides employees with a wide variety of experiences and challenging opportunities where they can gain new skills, collaborate with different individuals and teams, own their personal journey, and build a career that is meaningful for them and for Bridgestone.
+BSEMEA is committed to developing talent for the future and fostering teammates engagement by ensuring they are enabled with the skills, resources, and appropriate development.
+BSEMEA provides teammates with a wide variety of experiences and challenging opportunities where they can gain new skills, collaborate with different individuals and teams, own their personal journey, and build a career that is meaningful for them and for Bridgestone.
 BSEMEA believes that the richest learning is experiential.

 Leadership training